nebari-dev/nebari-docs/docs/docs/how-tos/kbatch-howto.md

 When submitting a job to `kbatch`, there are a handful of required arguments you will need to provide.
 These arguments can be passed directly from the command-line, or you can create a configuration file and pass that to `kbatch`.

-For more details on how to use `kbatch` please refer to [the kbatch documentation page](https://kbatch.readthedocs.io/en/latest/user-guide.html).
+For more details on how to use `kbatch` please refer to [the `kbatch`s documentation page](https://kbatch.readthedocs.io/en/latest/user-guide.html).

 To submit a job, you will need to specify: